 My role as a parent, in addition to my experience of working with children and families, meant that I recognised the importance of a whole family approach.
 My role as Chair of the Parent Council has recognised how successful parental engagement improves learning outcomes for the children.
 I hope that by putting these elements together, I have the important fundamentals to become a great teacher.

 As a family, we will adjust to my new schedule.
-I am incredibly organised and have plans and systems in place to make things run as smoothly as possible for everyone.
+I am incredibly organized and have plans and systems in place to make things run as smoothly as possible for everyone.
 I have enjoyed showing my children the success of hard work and where dedication can take you.
 As we embark on this journey together as a family, I will remember the importance of family, both in the classroom and at home.
 Where there is happiness, security and hope – success will follow.